On the optimal objective value of random linear programs: The lower bound on in subgaussian setting

 where $K_3>0$ is a universal constant.
 Taking $t$ to be a sufficiently large constant multiple of $\sqrt{k_0}$ and combining the above estimates, we obtain that the event $\Event_c$ has probability $1-n^{-\omega(1)}$.

-Fix for a moment any subset $I\subset[m]$ of size at most $k_0$ and at least $\log n$.
+Fix for a moment any subset $I\subset[m_n]$ of size at most $k_0$ and at least $\log n$.
 Further, denote by $\Net_I$ the non-random discrete subset of vectors in $\R^I$ with the properties listed in Lemma~\ref{kgjnovubpogiwpi}.
-Denote by $P$ the projection onto the orthogonal complement of the cost vector $c$.
-Define the event
+Denote by $P=P(n):\R^n\to\R^n$ the projection onto the orthogonal complement of the cost vector $c=c(n)$.
+For every $u\in \Net_I$, define